Joint scaling limit of site percolation on random triangulations in the metric and peanosphere sense: Introduction

 There are three main ways to formulate the convergence of random planar maps (decorated by statistical mechanics models) to LQG surfaces (decorated by SLE curves).
 The main goal of the present paper is to show that random triangulations decorated by critical ($p=1/2$) Bernoulli site percolation converge \emph{jointly} to $\sqrt{8/3}$-LQG decorated by SLE$_6$ in two of these senses: metric convergence and peanosphere convergence.
 This is a major step toward proving convergence in the third sense (embedding convergence), which will be accomplished in~\cite{hs-cardy-embedding}.
 Let us now briefly review the main types of convergence for random planar maps.

-\textbf{Metric convergence.} One can view a planar map as a random metric measure space --- equipped with the counting measure on vertices and the graph distance --- and show convergence to an LQG surface --- equipped with its LQG area measure and LQG metric --- with respect to the Gromov-Hausdorff-Prokhorov topology, the natural analog of the Gromov-Hausdorff topology for metric measure spaces (see, e.g.,~\cite{adh-ghp}).
+\textbf{Metric convergence.} One can view a planar map as a random metric measure space --- equipped with the counting measure on vertices and the graph distance --- and show convergence to an LQG surface --- equipped with its LQG area measure and LQG metric --- with respect to the Gromov--Hausdorff--Prokhorov topology, the natural analog of the Gromov--Hausdorff topology for metric measure spaces (see, e.g.,~\cite{adh-ghp}).
 Presently, this type of convergence is well understood for uniform random planar maps, but not for random planar maps in the $\gamma$-LQG universality class for $\gamma\not=\sqrt{8/3}$.

 The main reason why distances in uniform random planar maps are tractable is the \emph{Schaeffer bijection}~\cite{schaeffer-bijection} and its generalization due to Bouttier-Di Francesco-Guitter~\cite{bdg-bijection}, which encode various types of uniform random planar maps by means of labeled trees, where the labels correspond to graph distances in the map.
 Using the Schaeffer bijection, it was shown independently by Le Gall~\cite{legall-uniqueness} and Miermont~\cite{miermont-brownian-map} that uniform quadrangulations converge in the scaling limit to a random metric measure space called the \emph{Brownian map}, a continuum metric measure space constructed via a continuum analog of the Schaeffer bijection.
 Subsequent works have extended this result to planar maps with different local constraints~\cite{miermont-brownian-map,legall-uniqueness,ab-simple,bjm-uniform,abraham-bipartite,beltran-legall-pendant} and planar maps with different topologies (such as the whole plane or disk, instead of the sphere)~\cite{bet-mier-disk,curien-legall-plane,gwynne-miller-uihpq,bmr-uihpq,gwynne-miller-simple-quad,aasw-type2}.
 Particularly relevant to the present work is the paper~\cite{aasw-type2}, which shows that uniform triangulations of the disk of type II (i.e., multiple edges, but not self-loops, allowed) converge in the scaling limit to the \emph{Brownian disk}, the disk analog of the Brownian map which was constructed in~\cite{bet-mier-disk}.